-Oscars 2020: Greta Gerwig and Noah Baumbach Are the First Couple to Compete Against Each Other
+Oscars 2020: Greta Gerwig and Noah Baumbach Are Going Head to Head in a Major Category

 May the best partner win!

 When Noah Baumbach and Greta Gerwig started dating in 2011, who could have known that almost a decade later the immensely talented directors would be contenders for one of the biggest honors in the entertainment industry.
-It was announced this morning that both Noah and Greta are nominated for Best Director for the 2020 Oscars.
+It was announced this morning that both Noah and Greta's films are nominated for Best Picture for the 2020 Oscars.

-Noah is nominated for his work on the film Marriage Story, which he also wrote.
-Greta is nominated for directing the classic film Little Women, which she also shares a writing credit on.
-The pair is no doubt in support of one another, but this is a history making moment not only personally, but it will be the first time romantic partners are up for the same award.
+Noah's film Marriage Story, which he also wrote, is up for the category.
+Greta's film, Little Women, is also nominated in the same category, which she also shares a writing credit on.
+The pair is no doubt in support of one another, but this is a history making moment not only personally, but it will be one of the few times romantic partners are up against each other the same award.

+Greta is also nominated for Adapted Screenplay for Little Women, while Noah's Marriage Story writing is nominated in the Original Screenplay category.

-This is Greta's third nomination, and second in this category.
-Her 2017 film Lady Bird was nominated for Best Original Screenplay and Greta also received a Best Director nod.
+Greta's 2017 film Lady Bird was nominated for Best Original Screenplay and Greta also received a Best Director nod.
 Noah was nominated in 2006 for his work on the movie The Squid and the Whale, which he wrote and directed, and got a Best Original Screenplay nomination for.